Cognigy/Documentation/docs/en/docs/agent-assist/overview.md

 _Cognigy Agent Assist_ is an advanced AI-powered tool designed to provide real-time assistance to human agents during customer interactions.
 Cognigy Agent Assist provides a seamless experience for agents and customers by actively listening to conversations and suggesting relevant responses or information in real time.
 This feature empowers agents to deliver prompt and accurate support.

-By configuring your flexible and customizable Agent Assist Workspaces with widgets that display any information, you can improve the overall efficiency of your contact center.
+By configuring your flexible and customizable Agent Assist workspaces with widgets that display any information, you can improve the overall efficiency of your contact center.

 ## Key features